ainsleydev/website/content/work/royal-beauty/index.md

 - TODO

 ## Testimonial
-Amazing web designer and developer, he made for me a tailored website within short time, great ideas, he listened to all my needs, very responsive and super professional, highly recommend.
-Thanks, Ainsley!!
+Amazing web designer and developer.
+He made a tailored website for me within a short time, and with great ideas.
+He listened to all my needs, was very responsive and super professional.
+Highly recommend.
+Thanks Ainsley!!